If you found a litter of kittens and plan to care for them, please see our Orphaned Kitten Care Guidelines below or download the PDF here.

 Since young kittens do not have the ability to regulate their body temperatures, we must help maintain body warmth for them.

-If a kitten feels cold, warm them immediately, but slowly by placing on a heating pad and burrito wrapping in a warm towel until their temperature stabilizes.
+If a kitten feels cold, it’s essential to begin the process of slowly warming them.
+Place the kitten on a heating pad or wrap them snugly in a warm towel until their temperature stabilizes.

 Once warmed, the kittens should still be provided with a heat source, but should be given the ability to move off the source if they get too hot.
 Always make sure there is a blanket or towel between the kitten and the heat source to prevent them from being burned.

-QUICK TIP: Sunbeam 731-500 heating pads set to medium are a good source of heat and do not auto shut off.
+QUICK TIP: Sunbeam 731-500 heating pads set to medium are a good source of heat and do not automatically shut off.

 Set up for a Warm Kitten